 Azrieli Town E Building - On May 14, 2018, the Company closed a transaction for acquisition of land rights located on Menachem Begin Road in Tel Aviv, on which a four-story building is built above a retail ground floor, on a total area of approx. 5,500 sqm and basement floors, which are leased entirely for office purposes.
 The property includes unutilized building rights according to the zoning plan that applies to the land at a total scope of approx. 21,000 sqm, above-ground, and additional rights.
-In July 2021, the Company purchased the land of the gas station located on the property (which was not included in the original transaction for its acquisition), in consideration for NIS 30 million (before VAT) and the extra amount of maximum NIS 15 million plus VAT, subject to the conditions determined by the parties.
+In July 2021, the Company purchased the land of the gas station (which was not included in the original transaction for its acquisition) which is located on the property and whose activity has been stopped.